nagi49000/fastapi-docker-kube/README.md

 ### Helm installation ###

 There are a variety of methods, although doing manually from the binary releases as described on the [helm install docs](https://helm.sh/docs/intro/install/) is fairly straightforward.

+## Available contents ##

+Each folder contains a simple README.md that describes how to get the code running.
+- __services__ : contains a Python app that can be built in a conda environment, or in a docker container
+- __k8s__ : contains kubernetes manifests for kubernetes deployment
+- __helm__ : contains a helm chart for kubernetes deployment

+There is also an over-arching [tutorial](Tutorial.md) that references each of those README.mds.